-Actor types
+# Actor types

 The Filecoin EVM runtime introduces three new actor types:

-1. Ethereum-style accounts, also called EthAccount.
+2. [Ethereum-style accounts](#ethereum-style-account), also called `EthAccount`.

-Placeholder
+## Placeholder

-A placeholder is a particular type of pseudo-actor that holds funds until an actual actor is deployed at a specific address.
-When funds are sent to an address starting with f410f that doesn’t belong to any existing actor, a placeholder is created to hold the said funds until either an account or smart contract is deployed to that address.
+A *placeholder* is a particular type of pseudo-actor that holds funds until an actual actor is deployed at a specific address.
+When funds are sent to an address starting with `f410f` that doesn’t belong to any existing actor, a *placeholder* is created to hold the said funds until either an account or smart contract is deployed to that address.

 A placeholder can become a *real* actor in one of two ways: